 Heather Gornik, MD

 Dr. Gornik is an internationally recognized expert in the care of complex vascular diseases, particularly fibromuscular dysplasia (FMD), an uncommon disease of the arteries that can lead to narrowing, aneurysm and dissection.
 She currently serves as a member of the Medical Advisory Board of the Fibromuscular Dysplasia Society of America (FMDSA), and serves on the steering committee of the United States Registry for FMD.
 She collaborates with clinicians and investigators worldwide to advance the understanding of this potentially morbid vascular disease.
-In addition to her work in FMD, Dr. Gornik is a nationally regarded expert in noninvasive vascular diagnostic testing and serves as the President of the Vascular Testing Division of the Intersocietal Accreditation Commission (IAC).
+In addition to her work in FMD, Dr. Gornik is a nationally regarded expert in noninvasive vascular diagnostic testing and is a past president of the Vascular Testing Division of the Intersocietal Accreditation Commission (IAC).

 Dr. Gornik has led the development of national guidelines related to the diagnosis and clinical care pathways for patients with vascular disease.
-She is currently the President of the Society for Vascular Medicine and serves as Editor-in-Chief of its official journal, Vascular Medicine.
+She is a past president of the Society for Vascular Medicine and serves as editor-in-chief of its official journal, Vascular Medicine.